 Employers increasingly prefer to hire individuals with prior work experience in a relevant field.
 Graduates who have the right attitude and possess a range of effective communication, organizational, and management skills are keenly sought by sport industry recruiters.
 A Bachelor of Arts degree from the Department of Health and Sport Sciences and Otterbein University equips students with these essential skills and experiences, largely through the provision of an internship requirement.
-Recognizing that internships are a key initial step in beginning a career in the highly competitive sport industry, all sport management majors are required to participate in an internship experience (whether it be a part-time, mini-internship/practicum or full-time internship).
+Recognizing that internships are a key initial step in beginning a career in the highly competitive sport industry, all sport management majors are required to participate in a full-time internship experience.
 The Department's internship program has proven invaluable to students in allowing them to apply skills and knowledge gained at the University in a practical context and in preparing them for a career in the area of Sport Management.
 Students are also able to make the transition from student to professional while honing their skills and building their network.

-All Sport Management mini-internship/practicum students are required to work part-time at an approved organization/agency for a minimum of 126 hours of professional practice over a period of 14 consecutive weeks in a given semester.
-Upon successful completion of this experience, students receive 3 academic credits.
+All Sport Management interns are required to work full-time at an approved organization/agency for a minimum of 252 hours of professional practice over a period of 14 consecutive weeks in a given semester prior to graduation.
+Upon successful completion of this experience, students receive 6 academic credits.
 The internship program establishes a three-way partnership agreement between the participating organization/agency, university faculty supervisor, and student.
 Partners assume responsibilities, perform functions, and receive benefits as a result of their involvement in the program.
 Students in the internship are supervised directly by professionals in sport-related career fields, who communicate directly with the university faculty supervisor.
 While each learning experience will differ due to the type of agency, situation, and duration, dedicated faculty will guide and assist the students through their professionally-oriented learning experience.
-This manual is intended to outline the necessary steps that students must follow in order to procure an internship site and the requirements that MUST be met in order to complete their mini-internship experience.
-The roles and obligations of all three parties have also been clearly delineated in order to ensure the success of the mini-internship/practicum program.
+At the end of their internship, students will be able to enter their chosen profession with confidence.
+This manual is intended to outline the necessary steps that students must follow in order to procure an internship site and the requirements that MUST be met in order to complete their internship experience.
+The roles and obligations of all three parties have also been clearly delineated in order to ensure the success of the internship program.